 How we categorise or label others – like/unlike us, friend/enemy, weak/powerful, etc, etc.

 This can be defined as behaviour based on prejudice – ie: its acting out.
-Discrimination is usually to the disadvantage of the labelled person(s) – but not always.
+Discrimination is usually to the disadvantage of the labelled person(s) on the basis of their belonging to a certain socially undesirable group or social category.
+However, discrimination may not always have a negative effect against the discriminated person.
 For example, positive discrimination – when action is taken to enable people who are disadvantaged by prejudice and discrimination to have equal opportunities.
 In some cases, this may involve giving them more opportunities – eg: to counter the effects of sexism, some political parties have a minimum quota of females they must put forward as candidates for national and local government elections.